togry/metronome/README.md

 - **COUNT IN** — checkbox to enable a count-in before playback; choose 2, 3, or 4 beats of quarters or eighths.
 Tick **ON REPEAT** to also insert a count-in each time a loop region or looping score wraps around.
+- **SUBDIVIDE** — how much to click:
+  - *Once per measure* — a single downbeat per bar, for conducting long or fast passages by the measure rather than the beat
+  - *Primary beats* — one click per beat group (the default)
-- **SUBDIVIDE** — primary beats only, or subdivided to 4ths / 8ths / 16ths /
+  - *Subdivided to 4ths / 8ths / 16ths / 32nds* — sub-clicks added only where
-  32nds (sub-clicks added only where the beat divides evenly)
+    the beat divides evenly
 - **TEMPO** slider — 10–150% of written tempo; actual BPM shown next to slider
 - **BT** — Bluetooth latency offset (0–500 ms); compensates for wireless headphone delay so clicks and visual flashes align with what you hear